Spectacular nature, fascinating culture, and a world leading focus on sustainable travel.

 A commitment to sustainability, community and diversity were key selection criteria for destinations.
 Lonely Planet seeks to highlight destinations developing tourism that can be maintained long-term without harming natural and cultural environments, and which look after their natural resources.

-An increasing number of places in Norway are being certified as sustainable destinations.
-Travelling to them gives you more than a beautiful experience, since you are also helping preserve local communities and cultural heritage, while making the destinations an enjoyable place to live and visit.
-All while keeping your environmental footprint as small as possible.
+An increasing number of places in Norway are being certified as Sustainable destination.
+This does not mean that they are 100 per cent sustainable yet, but it means that they work systematically to reduce the negative impact from tourism on the local community, and increase the benefits, helping to preserve local communities and cultural heritage, while making the destinations an enjoyable place to live and visit.

 Better and greener ways to travel are increasingly popping up.
 Travel by electrical trains, boats, buses and cars through some of the most breathtaking landscapes on earth.
 Most Norwegian hotels are now environmentally certified.
 You can also find environmentally friendly activities, like hiking, cycling, skiing and kayaking, to name a few, almost everywhere.

 You can also choose to be a better traveller.
 Every choice you make has an impact.

 Every autumn, Lonely Planet, the world's leading travel media brand, reveals the top cities, countries and regions to visit in the upcoming year.

 A strong commitment to sustainability, community and diversity, are key criteria when selecting destinations.